artnoisenik/machinelee/docs/terms/chatbots.md

 - **Introductory AI and NLP Courses:** Online platforms like [Coursera](https://www.coursera.org/) and [edX](https://www.edx.org/) offer courses that cover the basics of AI and NLP.
 - **Blogs and Articles:** Tech blogs on sites like [TechCrunch](https://techcrunch.com/) and [Wired](https://www.wired.com/) often discuss the latest developments in AI and chatbots.
 - **Chatbot Development Platforms:** Exploring tools like [Dialogflow by Google](https://dialogflow.cloud.google.com/) and [IBM Watson Assistant](https://www.ibm.com/cloud/watson-assistant/) can provide practical insights into how chatbots are built and function.

-Chatbots represent a blend of AI technology, user experience design, and practical application, making them an exciting area of AI to watch and engage with.